What is an Upflush Toilet System?

 Do You Need to Vent an Upflush Toilet

 If you have an upflush toilet, you may be wondering if you need to vent it.
 The answer is yes!
-An upflush toilet needs to be vented in order to work properly.
+An upflush toilet needs to vented in order to work properly.

 Without a vent, the toilet will not be able to flush properly and could cause sewage to back up into your home.
 If you are having trouble venting your upflush toilet, there are a few things you can try.
 First, make sure that the vent pipe is clear and unobstructed.